tldr-pages/tldr/pages/common/parallel-lint.md

 `parallel-lint {{path/to/directory}}`

-- Lint a directory with the specified number of parallel processes:
+- Lint a directory using the specified number of parallel processes:

 `parallel-lint -j {{processes}} {{path/to/directory}}`